MokoVersity/mokoid-camp3-game/README.md

 - Use PhoneGap: build.phonegap.com or Eclipse+PhoneGap
 - Use viewport
-- Take care of Bootstrap responsive design
+- Use Mixins (LESS) to set media query of 'screen' height

 # Stage 6